marwynnsomridhivej/uconnsmashbot/README.md

 This is a bot created by [@marwynnsomridhivej](https://github.com/marwynnsomridhivej) to be used **ONLY** in the UCONN Smash Discord server.
 This bot is not authorised for public use.
 If you are confused as to what this means, kindly check the [LICENSE](/LICENSE) file.

 ## Prefix
-The bot's global prefix is `?` and is not customisable, however, this may change at the E-Board's discretion.
+The bot's global prefixes are `?` and `@mention`, however, this may change at the E-Board's discretion.
 The bot currently does not support custom prefixes, but that can change at a moment's notice, as I can implement that code whenever it is needed.

 ## Features
 The bot has some really neat features.
 A complete list of them can be found [here](/cogs/README.md)